dshawul/Scorpio/README.md

 ### Neural Networks (NNs)

 The neural network version of Scorpio works using egbbdll that provides neural network inference via tensorflow and/or TensorRT backends.
+NN version has lots of dependencies, hence, the recommended way of installation is through the install scripts as described in [INSTALL.md](https://github.com/dshawul/Scorpio/blob/master/INSTALL.md)

 #### Building egbbdll